Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 As populations of smaller mammals dwindle, the effects ripple up the food chain, and native predators like alligators and endangered Florida panthers lose their primary food sources.

 "The pythons have essentially wiped out their prey base in Miami-Dade County, Everglades National Park and surrounding areas.
 We suspect they are going to be expanding their territories both west and north," says Kirkland.

 The Everglades ecosystem, which once sprawled across more than 6,250 square miles (16,187 square kilometers), has been reduced to half its original size by agriculture and urban expansion, and now the pythons threaten to make the 'glades barren of life.

-Florida's Everglades are known internationally for their alligators, but now another reptile has become king: the invasive Burmese python.
+The Everglades are known internationally for its alligators, but now another reptile has become king: the invasive Burmese python

 "Doing nothing is not an option," Kirkland asserts.
 To protect the remaining wildlife, the SFWMD has licensed a select group to participate in its python hunting program, which began last year.

 Recording its 1,100th python catch recently, the agency has extended the program and the Everglades National Park is joining the effort, recruiting python hunters to remove the snakes and permitting the use of shotguns.